IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

     :code:`std::unique_ptr` is a smart pointer that owns and manages another object through a pointer and disposes of that object when the unique_ptr goes out of scope.

-In other words it is a smart pointer with **unique object ownership** semantics.
+In other words, it is a smart pointer with **unique object ownership** semantics.
 It is a 1-to-1 relationship between a pointer and its allocated object on the heap.
-And what is important if the unique pointer is destructed, the allocated object on the heap is destructed too.
+It's important to know that if the unique pointer is destructed, the allocated object on the heap is destructed too.

 Syntax